Ravenwood Fair: Development

 An expansion to Ravenwood Fair named Ravenstone Mine was announced in February and launched April 20, 2011.

 In October 2010, Lolapps, Inc. was the subject of a shutdown by Facebook just days before Ravenwood Fair launched, due to Lolapps using an advertising company named RapLeaf.
 Ravenwood Fair was shut down as well a week later for 7 days before becoming fully operational again.
 Because of the threat of another possible shutdown, Lolapps launched Ravenwood Fair on its own website off Facebook.

 On February 2, 2011, John Romero and Brenda Brathwaite gave an IGDA-sponsored presentation titled From AAA To Social Games - Developing Ravenwood Fair at Dolby Laboratories in San Francisco, CA. On February 22, 2011, Romero and Brathwaite gave a presentation at the SF Game Developer's Workshop titled A Post Mortem of Ravenwood Fair at the Art Institute of California - San Francisco.

 Further releases

 After Ravenwood Fair, the follow-up games Ravenskye City and Ravenshire Castle were released by LOLapps.
 Together, these three games are referred to as RavenWorld.

 The music for the game was composed by Dren McDonald & Aaron Walz.
 It was released, together with the music of Ravenskye City and Ravenshire Castle, on the album The Music of RavenWorld.
 A total of nine titles are from Ravenwood Fair and three from the extension Ravenstone Mine.

 Nominations

-On January 19, 2011, The Academy of Interactive Arts and Sciences announced its 14th Interactive Achievement Award Nominees.
+On January 19, 2011, the Academy of Interactive Arts & Sciences announced its 14th Annual Interactive Achievement Award nominees.
 In the category of "Social Networking Game of the Year", Ravenwood Fair was nominated along with CityVille, Family Feud, FrontierVille, and Nightclub City.
-CityVille won the award.
+CityVille ultimately won the award.